Baby Jesus taking His first steps, into the arms of His Mother Mary the Theotokos.

 Life often becomes difficult, and sometimes we feel like we are sinking, but we should remember Saint Peter’s words to Jesus: “Lord, save me!”
 Jesus is always with us!
 Even if we forget Him for some time, the moment we call out to Him He reaches out His hand to help us.

-Following her Dormition, the Mother of God ascended bodily to the Heavens and gave her belt to the Apostle Thomas as a blessing for all of us.
+Following her Dormition, the Mother of God ascended bodily to the Heavens and gave her Holy Belt to Saint Thomas as a blessing for all of us.
 Her Holy Belt has healed many people both physically and spiritually.
-“Most Holy Theotokos, keep us under the shelter of your mighty protection!”

 Saint John the Russian was a young man who lived as a slave.
 He was extremely humble and respectful.
 Saint John always remembered God and this made him joyful despite his difficult life.
 He slept with the horses in the stable of his master’s house, and constantly had prayer on his lips and God in his heart.